- What makes DJP&A stand out from other companies? We love what we do!

-- Advise public agency and private clients on CEQA and NEPA environmental statutes and case laws and how they relate to a given project; and
+- Advise public agency and private clients on CEQA and NEPA environmental statutes and case laws and how they relate to a given project

-- Bachelor’s Degree in Environmental Science, Biological Science or a related field (minimum); and
+- Bachelor’s Degree in Environmental Science, Biological Science or a related field (minimum)

-- Knowledge of Caltrans Standard Environmental Reference (SER).
+- Knowledge of Caltrans Standard Environmental Reference (preferred)

 - Excellent writing capabilities.
-This includes writing clear, concise technically excellent environmental documents with strong attention to detail.
+Including writing clear, concise technically excellent environmental documents with strong attention to detail

 - Proven track record of business development in new markets

 - Able to write proposals, environmental documents and permit applications